 Happy children become successful adults

 We expect pupils to contribute to a positive, friendly and supportive atmosphere at school and require them to demonstrate respect for adults and other pupils.
 In turn, we will show them respect as young learners and help them with any difficulties that they may encounter.
-From the very small children who come to school on a bus, to older children who join the school at IGCSE or A Level, it is important that every child feels safe and welcome.

 Who to contact